About Me

 My studies are on Albert Einstein's legacy of general relativity and its fascinating implications for astrophysics and fundamental physics.
 Since the groundbreaking detections of gravitational waves from binary black hole and neutron star mergers, we are entering a new era of physics and hopefully find new unexpected aspects of nature that wait to be explored!

-More information about me and my research can be found in the following.
+More information about me and my research can be found on this website, as well as in this podcast.

 E-Mail